techbrett/OfficeDocs-SkypeForBusiness/Teams/set-up-communications-credits-for-your-organization.md

 For more information about plans and pricing, [see the rates here](https://go.microsoft.com/fwlink/p/?LinkId=799523).

 > [!IMPORTANT]
-> New commerce experience (NCE) customers don't need to purchase Communication Credits.
-Instead, NCE customers need to turn of Communication Credits automatic recharge.
-For instructions on how to turn off Communication Credits auto recharge, see [Turn off Communication Credits auto recharge for new commerce experience (NCE) customers](turn-off-communication-credits-auto-recharge-for-nce-customers.md).
+> Microsoft Customer Agreement (MCA) customers don't need to purchase Communication Credits.
+Instead, MCA customers need to turn of Communication Credits automatic recharge.
+For instructions on how to turn off Communication Credits auto recharge, see [Turn off Communication Credits auto recharge for Microsoft MCA customers](turn-off-communication-credits-auto-recharge-for-nce-customers.md).

 To set up Communication Credits for your organization, follow these steps: